RedBaron80/urlpath/README.md

 ubuntu@ip-172-31-16-184:~$ curl http://localhost:31030/hello
 hello
 ```
 Bear in mind that the service external port is random.
 So we would have to open that port in the firewall to access the application.
 This is not very convenient.
-In order to solve that, ingress come to the rescue.
+In order to solve that, ingress comes to the rescue.

 ### Ingress
 K3s comes with Traefik ingress out of the box.
 We can access our urlpath service directly, and the ingress controller would act as a reverse proxy.